 Keep your seat and keep your eye on your luggage while the train is in a station.
+Keep your hands on your laptop or keep it hidden.
 Professional thieves loiter on some platforms, board trains, walk through the cars, grab what they can, and jump off just before departure.

 Keep your valuables under your control at all times.
 Elizabeth had her purse rifled while we slept on an overnight train from Venice to Vienna, probably by a fellow passenger.
 A friend of mine went to the toilet and had his cash and camera taken out of his bag by a new-found "friend" on a French train.
 Never leave money or valuables in your bag anytime anywhere anyway.

 Laptop computers are targeted by criminals, especially on airport commuter trains.
 The common modus operandi is to stage a distraction as the passenger is getting on the train or is in the process of stowing luggage on the overhead rack.
 Any bag that is not being held is fair game.
 The criminals grab and jump off the train just as the doors are closing.